 Mechanism & Case

-The Swiss-based branch of the French fashion brand is known for its ultra-slim wristwatches and this new specimen is no exception here.
-It is powered by an ultra-thin Caliber H1950 that features micro-rotor design.
+Many connoisseurs love the Swiss-based branch of the French fashion brand for its ultra-slim wristwatches and this new specimen is no exception here.
+The impressive thinness of the case comes courtesy of the ultra-thin Caliber H1950 that features a micro-rotor design.
 Measuring just 2.6 millimeters thick (just over one-tenth of an inch), it is probably based on the Vaucher Manufacture Fleurier Caliber 5300 base movement.
 The fact that Hermes owns a 25 percent stake in the Manufacture makes my guess even more plausible.
 Well, at least I think so.

 It is that rare example when a sapphire back on a timepiece fully justifies its purpose: watching this beautiful piece of fine machinery is a pleasure of its own.

 As I have already stated, the case is slim.
-Besides the official diameter of 39.5 millimeters, the brand wouldn’t give us data about exact thickness of the piece, but it is clearly almost as thin as a razor (figuratively speaking, of course).
+Besides the official diameter of 39.5 millimeters, the brand wouldn’t give us data about the exact thickness of the piece, but it is almost as thin as a razor (figuratively speaking, of course).

-Although the case is plain it is not a problem here since its small size allows it to stay quite comfortably on the flat portion of your wrist.
+Although the case is plain it is not a problem here since its small size allows it to stay comfortably on the flat portion of your wrist.
 The horns are nicely curved though, making wearing it on a normal wrist even comfier yet.

-At the time of writing this review, the watch was offered at a price of €6000 for a version in steel and €13,400 for the one in rose gold.
-Looks like than adequate pricing for the piece of this level of refinement.
+At the time of writing this review, the watch sported a relatively low price of €6000 for a version in steel and €13,400 for the one in rose gold.
+While many will find the sticker price a bit overwhelming, it is more than adequate for a piece of this level of refinement.

 WWR preliminary verdict